mmaakh/fsdb/README.md

 mypool  feature@large_blocks        disabled                    local
 ```

-The figure below shows the the total number of operations as a function of
+The figure below shows the total number of operations as a function of ``n``
-``n`` (i.e. total number of stored key-value pairs).
-This needs to be done for
+(i.e. total number of stored key-value pairs).
+This needs to be done for a
-a longer number of iterations.
+longer number of iterations.
 However, I don't have the time for this at the
-moment, and it seems way more scalable than my needs (the rates seem constant).
+moment, and it seems way more scalable than my needs (note how the total number
+of operations per second remain almost constant and do not degrade as total
+number of stored samples in the key-value store increase).
+Of course, it must
+degrade logarithmically (as the indexing is essentially a balanced multi-way
+decision tree), however the speed by which the rates fall down is not fast (in
+fact the degradation must be de accelerating, however the evaluation doesn't
+show this due to limitations in the benchmark).

 ![scalability benchmark](https://github.com/mmaakh/fsdb/blob/master/benchmarks/plots/plots.png?raw=true)

 You can notice that some of the rates actually increase.
-This must be due to
+This probably due to
 ZFS's Adaptive Replacement Cache (ARC).
+This is one of the advantages of
+relying on a file system: it caches for you whenever other running processes
+don't need the available RAM.

-**Note:** of course, more parameters need testing, such as the effect of key
+**Note:** more parameters need testing, such as the effect of key length, value
-length, value length, and `dirlen`.
+length, and `dirlen`, however I have no plans to extend such evaluations.
+I
+find the evaluation results to be more than adequately scalable for my purpose.

 Usage